MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 - It's challenging to search online for language concepts when you observe grammar or informal speech but don't how to label it.
 - Need for specific phrases beyond basics, like dentist appointments or describing your specific hobbies and your home country.
 - Uncertainty about learning structure and identifying weaknesses.
-- A desire for having someone to practice with over text or voice, any time of day.
+- A desire for having someone to practice with over text or voice, any time of day, for as long as a want.
+Especially on a train commute.

 ## Ways to use AI as a language tutor